Learn how to make soya milk at home, it's easy and tastes so much better than the ones in a box, and it's easy budget friendly.

 Why You Will Love This Recipe

-- Homemade soya milk is easy to make.
+- Making soya milk at home is easy.

-- Fresh soya milk can be used as a drink and make tofu, yogurt, and cheese.
+- Fresh soya milk is not just for drinking; you can use it to make tofu, yogurt, and cheese too.

-- Give yourself time to make soya milk because the dried beans have to be soaked in water for at least 4 hours or overnight before being used.
+- Just remember to soak the dried soy beans for at least 4 hours or overnight before using.

-- Fresh soya milk is suitable for vegan, vegetarian, gluten-free, and dairy-free diets.
+- Soy milk is good for many different diets like vegan, vegetarian, gluten-free, or dairy-free.

 Cost to Make